spacemeshos/kboard/README.md

 - You can use express, yarn server, etc...

 ## Security Warning
 If you plan deploying a kboard over the Internet (and not an Intranet) then you need make sure the github api personal access token is properly configure with read access for your repos or anyone will be able to write to your github org and repos using it.
+Your access key needs the following permissions: `read:org, repo`
 ---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).